My favourite people to be around right now – while the world is filled with so much uncertainty, worry, and hand sanitiser – are my brothers.

 Nugget: Sometimes I wish I could go back to school.

 Nugget: No, but when my teacher shouts in class I’m not the only one in trouble.

 Nugget: Do you remember that time we had donuts?

 Nugget: Let’s do it again.

 Crumb is always thinking up new business ideas.
 When he was 5 or 6, he enlisted my help in making a poster and sat on our driveway, selling sticks he found in the park to our neighbourhood.
-More recently, he started talking about selling our excess banana trees and chilli plants, and struck a deal with his brother to start a card making business after lockdown.
+More recently, he started talking about selling our excess banana trees and chili plants and struck a deal with his brother to start a card-making business after lockdown.
 (Anyone in search of a birthday card?)

 Crumb: Do you have 10 minutes?
 I’d like to teach you about the lifecycle of the butterfly.

 Nugget: When will it end?
 I need to play a game of Monopoly.

 Nugget, crossing his arms: I need you to play so we can take him down.
 I can’t do it alone.